Lavender Care: How to Grow Lavender in Pots and Containers

 Pots naturally have more favorable drainage conditions than the soil in garden borders, so they are a great way to grow lavenders.
 However, in climates of higher rainfall or higher humidity the faster the drainage the better.

-Watch the video I created which shows how to create the perfect potting mix for lavenders:
+Watch the video I created, which shows how to create the perfect potting mix for lavenders:

 Lavenders also require medium to low fertility soil as nutrient-dense soils cause lavenders to grow lots of foliage without any flowers.

-Lavender has specifically adapted to grow in poor soils and actually thrive in these conditions.
+I know it may seem strange but, lavender has specifically adapted to grow in poor soils and actually thrive in these conditions.

-The sand or horticultural grit in the potting mix, does not contribute much nutrients to the soil which balances out the compost to recreate the lower fertility soil conditions of the lavender’s native environment where they thrive.
+The sand or horticultural grit in the potting mix does not contribute much nutrients to the soil, which balances out the compost to recreate the lower fertility soil conditions of the lavender’s native environment where they thrive.

-(Read my article, on how to revive a dying lavender plant).
+(Read my article on how to revive a dying lavender plant).

 Locate Potted Lavender in 6 hours of Sun